Start a Corporation

 You may also have to file an initial report and business license application upon incorporation which can significantly increase costs.
 In Connecticut, the filing fee is $250, but the initial report requirement brings that up to $400.
 In Nevada, articles are only $75—but the mandatory business license and annual report bring the total up nearly tenfold to $725.

 At Northwest, we can form your corporation for just $100 plus state fees.
-Or, with our VIP service, you can pay a low monthly fee and get started today for a fraction of the cost of state fees.
+Or, with our Corporate Guide Service, you can pay a low monthly fee and get started today for a fraction of the cost of state fees.

 What are fiduciary duties?